Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-of the lipids
+Classification of the lipids

 Lipids are classified into two classes; saponifiable lipids and non-saponifiable lipids.
-In saponifiable lipid family, there are two types of lipids Glycerol Esters and Non-glycerol Esters.
+In a saponifiable lipid family, there are two types of lipids Glycerol Esters and Non-glycerol Esters.
 Glycerol esters include triacylglycerols and phosphoglycerols while non-glycerol esters include two classes of lipids; waxes and sphingolipids.
 Both lipids are saponifiable because they contain fatty acid residues.
 Upon base promoted hydrolysis (saponification) they yield free fatty acid salts.

-However, non-saponifiable lipid family includes steroids, eicosanoids, terpenes, pheromones and fat-soluble vitamins and they don’t have any fatty acid residues that can be released during the base promoted hydrolysis.
+However, non-saponifiable lipid family includes steroids, eicosanoids, terpenes, pheromones, and fat-soluble vitamins and they don’t have any fatty acid residues that can be released during the base promoted hydrolysis.
 Therefore, they are called as non-saponifiable lipids.

-Sphingolipids are found in the cell membranes and constitute second most abundant membrane lipids while the first most abundant membrane lipids are phospholipids.
+Sphingolipids are found in the cell membranes and constitute the second most abundant membrane lipids while the first most abundant membrane lipids are phospholipids.
 Sphingolipids are further classified into two subclasses.

 - Sphingophospholipids; sphingolipids that contain a phosphate attached to the ceramide unite to provide an attachment site for the polar groups